mark-watson/Racket-AI-book/manuscript/Ollama_Tools.md

 5. **Return result** — add the tool result to the message history
 6. **Model responds** — uses the tool output to generate its final answer

-This creates a conversation loop where the LLM can request information it doesn't have.
+This creates a conversation loop where the LLM can request information it doesn't have intrinsically from its training data.

 ## A Racket Tools Library